How to Grow and Care for Arrowhead Vine

 In the wild, these plants are protected from the sun by the canopy of the trees that they’re growing on.
 That’s the sort of environment that you want to recreate.

-Additionally, these plants grow in humid areas where they receive a lot of moisture via rain.
+Additionally, they grow in humid areas where they receive a lot of rain.
 Your job is to try to recreate these tropical conditions.

 A close up horizontal image of a hand from the left of the frame holding a light pink leaf on an arrowhead plant.